SEO Content Writing:

 No Schema FAQ and Star Schema

 You can see the first SERP listing is pretty standard: the title tag, URL, and meta description.
 The second picture is where we really get an idea of what schema can do.
-The FAQ schema increases search visibility of the search listing (more pixel space) and offers immediate value to users, while the star schema offers a social proof.
+The FAQ schema increases search visibility of the search listing (more pixel space) and offers immediate value to users, while the star schema offers social proof.

 The last step of SEO content writing is to track and report on the content's performance.
-After you publish, it’s crucial to monitor, track, and analyze your metrics.
+After you publish, it’s crucial to monitor, track, and analyze your SEO metrics.

-Different organizations care about different key performance indicators (KPIs) since each organization has different business goals to work toward.
+Different organizations care about different SEO key performance indicators (KPIs) since each organization has different business goals to work toward.

 Some may care about traffic, bounce rate, or time on page, while others may care about rank, and conversions.